oanamariapopa0/DL_using_RStudio/README.md

 # DL_using_RStudio <3
-Simple CNN using a synthetic dataset trained by diagnostic features
+Simple CNN using a synthetic dataset trained by diagnostic features.

 # Load the required package
 install.packages("neuralnet")